Lau Pa Sat: Relocation

-As food court
+As hawker centres

 By the early 1970s, the area around Telok Ayer Market—Shenton Way, Robinson Road, Cecil Street and Raffles Place—had transformed into a major commercial and financial district of Singapore, and a wet market was no longer considered suitable for the area.
 In 1972, the market was converted into a hawker centre.
 However, the historical and architectural value of Telok Ayer Marker was recognised, and it was gazetted as a national monument on 28 June 1973.

 In 1986, the market was closed to allow construction of a new Mass Rapid Transit (MRT) line which runs underneath the building.
 The building was taken apart and its cast-iron supports put into storage in Jurong.
 Once the track-laying project was finished, the Telok Ayer Market was reconstructed in the late 1980s.

-In 1989, the market was officially renamed Lau Pa Sat, the vernacular name most Singaporeans used to refer to the market.
-The old market reopened in 1991 as a festival market, a modern food court and entertainment centre catering to office workers and tourists.
-The owner was the Jumabhoy family's Renaissance Property (part of Scotts Holding Ltd, which was acquired by what is now Capitaland).
-The grandiose food court was opened with a lot of fanfare and wide media publicity, with several innovations, including a performing stage brought back street eating, reminiscent of the old Orchard Road carpark.
-This required a complete re-design of old Singapore push-carts, incorporating modern sanitary standards.
-It also required cooperation between the developer and various government authorities in order to close the street each evening to traffic.
-Renaissance Properties also installed a chiming clock, imported from Switzerland, which continues to operate today, reminiscent of an earlier era.
-Unfortunately due to economic conditions, financial returns could not be realised.
-In addition, poor ventilation became a problem (no air conditioning) and affected higher end dining.
-Lau Pa Sat was later taken over in 1995 by Kopitiam, another food court operator, which changed the concept to become a large food court.
-However, they retained the Jumabhoy's original idea of the food carts taking over the street alongside the market each evening.